Panasonic FT7 vs LX7

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More compact: Is smaller (111x68mm vs 117x76mm) and will fit more readily into a bag.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been around for much longer (launched in July 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the FT7 emerges as the winner of the contest (11 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FT7 is the clear winner of the match-up (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FT7 and the Panasonic LX7 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera listing whether the two cameras rank among the cream of the crop.